drasimov/csa.guide/unit_4.md

 Loops allow programmers to repeat code efficiently.
 Unit Four emphasizes the **for loop** and **enhanced for loop** (for-each loop), which are key tools for working with arrays and repetitive tasks.
 ### 1.1 For Loop
 #### Definition
 A **for loop** is a control structure that repeats a block of code a specific number of times, based on an initialization, a test condition, and an increment.
-It’s perfect when you know how many iterations are needed, such as processing array elements.
+It's perfect when you know how many iterations are needed, such as processing array elements.
 #### Syntax
 ```java
 for (initialization; test condition; increment) {